 Singers vary widely in age and experience.
 Although the ability to read music is helpful, it is not required.
 The group regularly works on developing fluency in reading music notation and improving musicianship in general.
 If needed, the director will work with choir members individually to help them catch up and learn the music adequately.

 Please note that new members may join at any time!
 If consistent attendance at a weekly evening rehearsal is too big of a commitment but you are still interested in singing, please let us know.
-It is possible for us to make special arrangements.
+It is possible to make special arrangements.

 Boys & Girls Choir

 The Boys & Girls Choir includes children in grades 1 through 8 and sings for most Family Services (9:00 am every second Sunday of the month) from September through early June as well as for other special services throughout the year.
 No prior musical experience is required, but children do need to be able to read.
 Choir members have the opportunity to participate in the Washington National Cathedral’s Sacred Music Festival Choir as well as a Royal School of Church Music summer camp.
 The group rehearses approximately every other week from 11:00 am to 12:30 pm downstairs in the Elders’ Room.
 We are in the process of hiring a new director soon!
 Note that children whose families do not formally belong to St. Mark’s are entirely welcome to participate.

 The Teen Choir is open to children ages 13 and up as well as boys with changed voices.
 All are invited to participate, including teens with no formal ties to the church, as long as there is a willingness to sing sacred music.
 This group is currently on hiatus but will resume when we have more teen singers.
 Please e-mail Jeff Kempskie if you are interested in singing with this ensemble when it starts up again.